TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

    Description
          If set, then the real field will not be shown (but rendered as a hidden field).
-In “hideParent” you can configure the non-editable display of the content as if it was a field of the “none” type.
-The options are the same as for the “config” key for “none” types.
+In "hideParent" you can configure the non-editable display of the content as if it was a field of the "none" type.
+The options are the same as for the "config" key for "none" types.

 .. ###### END~OF~TABLE ######